Spain's leadership latest victims of Europe's debt crisis

 Papandreou, 59, faced fierce resistance to efforts to implement austerity measures demanded in return for fresh international loans to save Greece from bankruptcy.

 In the end it was pressure from the markets and an unsustainable increase in the rate on Italy's 10-year government bonds that did for prime minister Silvio Berlusconi -- not the allegations over sex scandals and corruption.

 Berlusconi, 75, finally resigned on November 12, once parliament had adopted the austerity measures required by international lenders and the markets.
 Former European commissioner Mario Monti, 68, has taken the helm of a government of technocrats.

 Socialist Prime Minister Jose Luis Rodriguez Zapatero, facing a groundswell of discontent over successive austerity packages, last summer decided to bring forward by four months elections scheduled for March 2012.

-He is not running for a third term in Sunday's general election which opinion polls suggest will see Mariano Rajoy, the 56-year-old leader of the opposition right-wing Popular Party, lead his party to a landslide victory.
+Latest polls suggest Mariano Rajoy, the 56-year-old leader of the opposition right-wing Popular Party, will lead his party to a landslide victory.